 In short, a screen configuration similar to what we can have in the Suunto 9 for example.

 It's the same with respect to the rest of customization and configuration... the user can do almost nothing about configuration.
 There is no possibility to enable or disable automatic laps, or change the distance for that automatic lap.
 No automatic pause/start.
 No GPS only or GPS+GLONASS.
 Neither edit heart rate zones...
 Of course interval workouts are out of the questions (another of the most common complaints among Suunto users).

 We only have access to set on or off tones and vibration (which can be turned on or off independently), and select whether we want to leave the screen always on.

-And this is where I again emphasize which user the watch is intended for.
-Don't forget that the best-selling wearable today is the Apple Watch.
-Have you heard complaints from any of their users that you can't edit heart rate zones?
-Or not having interval workouts?
+And this is where I emphasize again which user the watch is intended for.
+We must not forget that the best-selling wearable is currently the Apple Watch.
+Have you heard any of its users complaining about not poder editing heart rate zones?
+Or not having interval training?
 Me neither.